free5gc/free5gc.github.io/docs/membership/index.md

 * Gold Sponsor – donation from US $68,000 to US $102,000
 * Platinum Sponsor – donation for more than US $102,000

+You can now support free5GC using your credit cards through the link：https://fund.nycu.edu.tw/plans/HYnZMprdAGx.
 Your generosity is appreciated.
-You can now support free5GC by using your credit cards.
-Please visit https://fund.nycu.edu.tw/plans/HYnZMprdAGx for donation.

 > [!TIPS]